sarvesh-astrophile/tanstack-learn/guides/docker-server-guide.md

 3. Verify Docker daemon is running
 4. Review build logs for specific errors

+### Lockfile issues
+If you encounter "lockfile had changes, but lockfile is frozen" errors:
+1. Update dependencies locally: `bun install`
+2. Commit the updated lockfile to your repository
+3. Rebuild the Docker image
+4. Or use the development setup instead for local testing

 ## Production Checklist

 - [ ] Environment variables configured